dev-sithu/react-dad-jokes/README.md

+# Dad Jokes

+A React app that lets people view an vote on cheesy jokes.
+To generate jokes, it uses [ICanHazDadJoke.com](https://icanhazdadjoke.com/) API.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts